griffithlab/rnabio.org/_posts/0005-06-01-Transcript_Assembly_Visualization.md

 ***

-### Using regtools to annotate all individual splice junctions
+### Using RegTools to annotate all individual splice junctions
 RegTools is a utility we created to help characterize individual exon splicing events and help to identify novel splice events and variants that have a direct influence on gene expression or splicing patterns.
-Refer to the [regtools manual](https://regtools.readthedocs.io/en/latest/) for more details.
+Refer to the [RegTools manual](https://regtools.readthedocs.io/en/latest/) for more details.

-We will use basic functionality of regtools to extract a junction.bed file for each of our BAMs that summarizes all distinct exon-exon splicing events represented in the RNA-seq data.
-We will also use regtools to annotate these junctions relative to our reference transcriptome GTF file:
+We will use basic functionality of RegTools to extract a junction.bed file for each of our BAMs that summarizes all distinct exon-exon splicing events represented in the RNA-seq data.
+We will also use RegTools to annotate these junctions relative to our reference transcriptome GTF file:

     cd $RNA_HOME/alignments/hisat2